LixiaoTHU/oddefense-PatchAT/README.md

 <h2 id="quick-start">Quick Start</h2>
 This is the official implementation for ''PBCAT: Patch-Based Composite Adversarial Training against Physically Realizable Attacks on Object Detection'', ICCV 2025.

-This work follows "**On the Importance of Backbone to the Adversarial Robustness of Object Detectors**" to defend against physically realizable attacks.
+This work is based on our prior work "**On the Importance of Backbone to the Adversarial Robustness of Object Detectors**"(IEEE TIFS) to defend against pixel-based adversarial attacks.
 🔗 Project page: [https://github.com/thu-ml/oddefense](https://github.com/thu-ml/oddefense)

 <h3>Preparation</h3>